Ahm1027/GSAD-payload-based-Anomaly-detection/README.md

 # GSAD-payload-based-Anomaly-detection

-Implementation for payload based Anamoly detection model given by Aruna Jamdagni It will be implemented for Http traffic on a localhost
+GSAD stands for Geometrical structure anomaly detection This will be an implementation for payload based Anamoly detection model given by Aruna Jamdagni It will be implemented for Http traffic on a localhost

 # Description